GeminiLight/nft-data-scraper/README.md

 **Characteristis**

-- Enjoying efficient data scraping **without applying a private key**.
+- Enable to scrape NFT data efficiently **without applying a private key**.
-- The maximum page size of one request of 1000 **decreases the total amount of API calls**.
+- The maximum page size of one request of 1000 **decreases the total amount of API calls significantly**.
 - Various data are **automatically saved following the corresponding formats**.

 ## Installation